SonyaMoisset/Pluralsight_Training/README.md

 - Understanding Machine Learning by David Chappell

 ## IIS
-- IIS for Developers
+- IIS for Developers by Steve Evans
-- Introduction to IIS Certificates
+- Introduction to IIS Certificates by Paul Lemmers

+## Umbraco
+- Umbraco Jumpstart by Aaron Powell